LWH-21/Algos/_posts/2020-11-20-bubblesort_en.md

-The principle of the bubble sort is very simple: to sort a list, you compare the first and second elements and exchange them if necessary.
+The principle of the bubble sort (aka sinking sort) is very simple: to sort a list, you compare the first and second elements and exchange them if necessary.
 Then you do the same thing for the second and the third, then for the third and the fourth... until you reach the end of the list.
 Then you start again from the beginning.
 Until the list is sorted.

 You know that the list is sorted if you can go through the whole list without permuting.